-DomaCom charge an annual platform fee of 0.66% incl GST on the value of the property in the sub-fund, and a 1% syndication fee.
+DomaCom charges an annual platform fee of 0.66% incl GST on the value of the property in the sub-fund, and a 1% syndication fee.

 DomaCom undertakes due diligence with a legal review of the contract of sale, a formal valuation and a build/property inspection.
 The cost is shared across the unit holders in proportion to the number of units held and is estimated at approximately $1,500.

 If you would like to invest in Melbourne Rental Property Accelerator, you can join this crowdfunding campaign by completing the application and lodging your investment funds through this General Advice page.
 Please ensure that you first read the DomaCom Fund’s Product Disclosure Statement (PDS).
 For a copy of the current PDS, please click here or call your financial adviser.

 When you have lodged your bid and the campaign is filled, you will also receive a Supplementary Product Disclosure Statement (SPDS) outlining the specific offer to invest in the Melbourne Rental Property Accelerator project which will contain all the information required for you to make a decision.
 You are not bound to proceed with your bid amount for this Rental Property Accelerator project crowdfunding campaign until you accept the offer contained in the SPDS (which will include the specific details for the property you have selected).